grumply/purehs.org/static/tutorials/03-basics.md

 # Pure Basics

-Pure's core type is `View`, an abstraction over the browser's DOM.
+Pure's core type is `View`, a type for declaratively representing nested contexts.
+The browser's DOM is one such context.

 ```haskell
 pattern Div :: View
 ```

 To evaluate a `View`, it must be injected.
+In a browser, we might inject into the body of a page.

 ```haskell
 main = inject body Div
 ```

-Attributes and properties are applied as functional transformations of views.
+Attributes and properties are applied as functional transformations.

 ```haskell
 root :: View